miklotovx/UMLOOModeler/README.md

 UMLOOModeler Web tool is available <a href="https://umloomodeler.streamlit.app/" target="_blank" rel="noopener noreferrer"> here</a>.

-A standalone Windows version is available in the <a href="https://github.com/miklotovx/UMLOOModeler/releases" target="_blank" rel="noopener noreferrer">GitHub releases</a> page.
-A Linux version is also planned.
-The offline version is recommended for sensitive codes.
+Offline versions for Windows and Linux are available on the <a href="https://github.com/miklotovx/UMLOOModeler/releases" target="_blank" rel="noopener noreferrer">GitHub releases</a> page.
+Both editions process source code locally and are recommended for sensitive or confidential codebases.

 Other details about it (design goals, usage, and roadmap) are available at:
 https://github.com/miklotovx/UMLOOModeler/discussions/1